 Head to the village of Prizdrina to experience local life with Mario at his family's 600 year old vineyard.
 We'll have a traditional Peka cooking demostration and lunch.
 Taste their wines as well as visit neighbor Mike Grgich's vineyard.
 Learn the story of how Mike, a native of the region, won America its first international winemaking gold medal.
 Then we’re off to Korčula where we'll have a guided walking tour.
 Discover the birthplace of Marco Polo and a charming town of adorned palaces and cobbled streets.
 Free evening.

 The Secret Military Island of Vis

 Discover Vis, a former military island off limits to tourists until recently.
 Lunch on board as we travel to Croatia's outermost island, known for its wines since the 4th century.
-Visit the Roman ruins of Issa and explore hidden tunnels and old forts.** Afternoon visit to Antonio Lipanovic's award-winning winery whose cellars were once Tito’s WWII bunker.
+Visit the Roman ruins of Issa and explore hidden tunnels and old forts.
+Afternoon wine tasting in the hills.
 Free evening to stroll the promenade and enjoy the views.

 Hvar & the Abandoned Village

 Brač & Olive Oil

 Free morning in Hvar before sailing to Brač, known for its white stones--the same ones used to build the White House.
 Lunch onboard the Dalmatinka as we head toward the mainland once again.
 Visit a mountaintop village with its historical architecture of slated stone roofs.
 Sample the island's famous olive oil and schapps.
 Free evening.